Page 1:Step 1: Define A Purpose And Choose A Case

-Generating parity bits for RAID 5 requires processing, which means that RAID 5 enabled in software can hog resources.
+Generating parity bits for RAID 5 requires processing, which means that RAID 5 enabled in software can hog resources, however this rarely poses an issue today thanks to the amount of computing power available in modern CPUs.
 Conversely, RAID Levels 0 and 1 generate little CPU overhead.
-Gamers with little regard for long-term data storage may choose Level 0 for performance, and anyone with a significant amount of valuable data may choose Level 1.
+Gamers with little regard for long-term data storage may choose RAID 0 for performance, and anyone with a significant amount of valuable data that lacks the extra drive required for RAID 5 may choose RAID 1.

 - Step 4: Select A Motherboard